Cornell-MAE-UG/portfolio-mmsliwinski/index.md

 ![Profile Picture](assets/images/Mae.jpg){: .profile-image}

 My name is {{ site.name }}, and I am entering my fourth year as a Mechanical Engineering student.
 I am passionate about human-centered design in engineering, as well as soft robotics and biomechanics.
-I am currently studying to pass the Fundamentals of Engineering exam and seek an engineering disipline to work under a Professional Engineer as an Engineer in Training.
+I am currently studying to pass the Fundamentals of Engineering exam, as I hope to obtain a professional engineering license in the future.

 Take a look at <a href="{{ "/projects/" | relative_url }}">my projects</a> and <a href="{{ "/cv/" | relative_url }}">CV</a>.